cervoise/blog/certifications/SLAE/Exo2-Reverse_Shell.md

 - 0x01010101 is substracted in the register
 - result is 10.0.0.1

-This is working very well except if the IP also contain 255 (0xFF) like 10.255.0.1
+This is working very well except if the IP also contains 255 (0xFF) like 10.255.0.1 (Note that IP range 255.0.0.0/8 is restricted for specific cases).
+This tricks will be included in the python generator.

-If the 255 is not the last byte of the IP (and the first byte of our value, because of little endian), we just replace it by 0x01 and the next value is increment two times.
-The others value are increment only on time

-- 10.255.0.1 became 11.0.2.1 and is put into a register
-- 0x01 01 02 01 is subtracted in the register
-- result is 10.255.0.1

-If the 255 is the last byte, we just put it to 1 and we will substracted by 2.
-Other value are incremented of 1.

-- 10.1.0.255 became 11.2.1.1 (0x0101020B) and is put into a register
-- 0x02010101 is subtracted in the register
-- Result is 0xff00010a (10.1.0.255)

-For our test shellcode, 127.1.1.1 (0x0101017F) will be used, this part will be integrated in the final python generator.
+For our test shellcode, 127.1.1.1 (0x0101017F) will be used.

 ```ASM
 xor eax, eax